Volunteers

 Each working bee will start at 9.00am.
 You can turn up when convenient, and you don’t have to attend the whole day, just as much time as you can spare.
 When you do turn up, please report to the supervisor who will ask you to sign in and let you know what work to do.
 Signing the attendance sheet is very important as we need to know who is on the grounds for insurance purposes and in case there is an emergency.

-We also need help during the weeks of 3 and 10 October.
+We also need help on weekdays from 28 September to 16th October.
 The MFD Grounds Manager can provide details when you attend a working bee or you can email volunteers@mfdays.com and we will send you the information.

 We will supply sun block, sanitiser, tea, coffee, water, snacks and lunch.
 We will also provide 2 stroke fuel and spare line for the whipper snippers.